MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- On the Strong Correlation Between Model Invariance and Generalization. [[paper]](https://arxiv.org/abs/2207.07065)
+  - Weijian Deng, Stephen Gould, Liang Zheng.
+  - Key Word: Predicting Generalization Gap; Out-of-Distribution Generalization.
+  - <details><summary>Digest</summary> First, we introduce effective invariance (EI), a simple and reasonable measure of model invariance which does not rely on image labels.
+Given predictions on a test image and its transformed version, EI measures how well the predictions agree and with what level of confidence.
+Second, using invariance scores computed by EI, we perform large-scale quantitative correlation studies between generalization and invariance, focusing on rotation and grayscale transformations.
+From a model-centric view, we observe generalization and invariance of different models exhibit a strong linear relationship, on both in-distribution and out-of-distribution datasets.
+From a dataset-centric view, we find a certain model's accuracy and invariance linearly correlated on different test sets.

+- Improved OOD Generalization via Conditional Invariant Regularizer. [[paper]](https://arxiv.org/abs/2207.06687)
+  - Mingyang Yi, Ruoyu Wang, Jiachen Sun, Zhenguo Li, Zhi-Ming Ma.
+  - Key Word: Out-of-Distribution Generalization; Conditional Spurious Variation.
+  - <details><summary>Digest</summary> Recently, generalization on out-of-distribution (OOD) data with correlation shift has attracted great attention.
+The correlation shift is caused by the spurious attributes that correlate to the class label, as the correlation between them may vary in training and test data.
+For such a problem, we show that given the class label, the conditionally independent models of spurious attributes are OOD generalizable.
+Based on this, a metric Conditional Spurious Variation (CSV) which controls OOD generalization error, is proposed to measure such conditional independence.
+To improve the OOD generalization, we regularize the training process with the proposed CSV.

 - Models Out of Line: A Fourier Lens on Distribution Shift Robustness. [[paper]](https://arxiv.org/abs/2207.04075)
   - Sara Fridovich-Keil, Brian R. Bartoldson, James Diffenderfer, Bhavya Kailkhura, Peer-Timo Bremer.
   - Key Word: Predicting Out-of-Distribution Generalization; Frequency Analysis.